 Rob has also written and published the first almost comprehensive sidemount diving book.
 You can purchase signed copies from our online store as well as through Amazon and Kindle.

-We just wanted to provide you, our potential students, with a little additional information about the process of becoming a cave diving and technical diving instructor.
+We just wanted to provide you with a little additional information about the process of becoming a cave diving and technical diving instructor.
 It can be an easy process or not so easy process.
-We have both chosen to take the not so easy process of earning our cave diving and technical diving instructor ratings.
+We chose to take the not so easy process of earning our cave diving and technical diving instructor ratings.
 Rob interned with almost a dozen cave and technical diving instructors and attended 5 different instructor institutes and IECs to earn his ratings.
 He devoted about 2 months over a three year period to attend the internships and institutes.
 He also did and does the dives.
 When he received his instructor cards, they were definitely earned.
 Rob continues to maintain the highest standards in his teaching.
 He does not subscribe to or respond to what some refer to as the good old boys club of North Florida.
 He dives and teaches and surrounds himself with people he knows and trusts and that hold similar high values.

 Many other cave diving and technical diving instructors go through similar processes, but some do not.
 There are instructors that have received their cave and technical diver cards and within a few weeks also received a cave diving and/or technical diving instructor rating.
 There are divers who have some experience, but received their instructor ratings simply because of who they know.
 And there are instructors that only visit North Florida when they have students.
 Whether you choose us or not, we want you to know what to look for.
 Make sure the instructor you choose not only does the dives, but has also learned how to teach these courses and keep you, as a student, safe.
 You deserve that much.